-This table shows the total recommended appropriations by category and grand total for the coming fiscal year compared with appropriations available for the current fiscal year for all funds.
-It also shows the total of current year and prior year appropriations which have been recommended for reappropriation for all funds in the Capital Projects category.
+This table shows, by category, the total recommended appropriations for the next fiscal year and the appropriations available for the current fiscal year for all funds.
+It also shows the total of current year and prior year appropriations which have been recommended for reappropriation for all funds.